godspeedsystems/gs-plugins/README.md

 # Godspeed Plugins
 #### Godspeed Plugins are the way to extend the core godspeed framework.
 Currently we support adding Event Source and Data Source as plugin.

-## Event Source

-An event source is any entity or technology responsible for generating events or notifications when specific events or conditions occur.
-These events are consumed by event handlers or processors for real-time or near-real-time responses.
-Event sources can include Message Brokers, Webhooks etc.The settings for each datasource lies in src/eventsources directory.

-## Data Source

-Any kind of entity which provides read and write mechanism for data is considered a datasource.
-For example, an API, a SQL or NoSQL datastore which includes RDBMS or mongodb,postgresql, key value stores, document stores etc. The settings for each datasource lies in src/datasources directory.